 Credit risk is the risk of non-performance of a debtor on whom CGF relies to fulfill contractual or financial obligations.
 That is, the risk that the issuer of a debt security is unable to meet its financial obligations.
-Credit risk encompasses the risk of a deterioration of creditworthiness and the relevant concentration risk.
+Credit risk encompasses the risk of a deterioration of creditworthiness and the corresponding concentration risk.

 Credit risk monitoring entails an evaluation of the credit quality of each issuer that transacts with CGF.
-To perform this evaluation, CGF relies on recognized credit rating agencies.
-As at June 30, 2024, and December 31, 2023, CGF's maximum exposure to credit risk amounts to the carrying value of the cash and cash equivalents, convertible debt and other loan, and short-term investments.
+As at September 30, 2024, and December 31, 2023, CGF's maximum exposure to credit risk amounts to the carrying value of the cash and cash equivalents, convertible debt and other loan, and short-term investments.

-Cash equivalents and short-term investments consisted primarily of Canadian treasury bills, for which the long-term credit rating were between AAA/Stable, Aaa/Stable and AA+/Stable and the short-term credit rating between A-1, Prime-1 and F1+.
+For public issuers, CGF relies on recognized credit rating agencies.
+Cash equivalents and short-term investments consisted primarily of Canadian treasury bills, for which the long-term credit ratings were between AAA/Stable, Aaa/Stable and AA+/Stable and the short-term credit rating between A-1, Prime-1 and F1+.

-For private issuers, CGF assigns internal credit ratings to issuers using methodologies comparable to those used by recognized rating agencies.
+For private issuers related to CGF's investments in convertible debt and other loan, internal credit ratings are assigned using methodologies comparable to those used by recognized rating agencies.
+All existing ratings are non-investment grade.